I want to work for Human Rights Watch. How can I find out about vacancies?

 I've called your office with questions but I haven't received a return phone call.
 Is it possible for me to request an informational interview?

 Unfortunately, we're unable to respond to individual employment calls or offer informational interviews due to the high volume of such requests we receive each day.
 The best way to stay informed about jobs at HRW is to check back at our website periodically.
 This way you'll get an idea of the positions we post and the qualifications we seek.

 Do you want letters of reference or just names and phone numbers?

 We want to be able to contact your referees by phone or in person so that we can discuss your qualifications in relation to the job for which you have applied, so each reference letter must be backed up with a phone number from the referee.
-In cases where the referee is unreachable (i.e., a retired professor or former supervisor in a remote location), we will accept such letters of reference as additional supporting documentation, but you will need to provide phone numbers for additional referees.
-Please be sure to let us know your relationship to each referee and his or her current title.
+In cases where the referee is unreachable (i.e., a retired professor or former supervisor in a remote location), we will accept such letters of reference as additional supporting documentation, but you will need to provide phone numbers for additional references.
+Please be sure to let us know your relationship to each reference and his or her current title.

 What's an unedited writing sample?

 By "unedited", we mean that it should not be substantially altered in form or content by a second writer.
 It should not be a law review article or other similar heavily-edited document.
 It does not have to be long, or necessarily related to the position you are applying for, but it must be representative of your own written style and ability to express your thoughts clearly, concisely, and compellingly.
 (It is not a handwriting sample.)